 It seems that Gaudí had careful thoughts far beyond the visuals.
 The terrace is covered by gravel instead of plates, which makes the rain water drain to a tank, connected to the mouth of the salamander below.
 The park has small houses here and there, constructed in local material to better blend in.

-La Pedrera The storm troopers of La Pedrera.
+La Pedrera The chimneys of La Pedrera.

 Casa Batlló facade Casa Batlló facade.